csoltenborn/GoogleTestAdapter/README.md

 * `vstest.discoveryengine.exe` (test discovery for X64)
 * `vstest.executionengine.exe` (test execution for X64)

-A convenient way to get your debugger attached is to set the boolean flag `GoogleTestAdapter.Helpers.TestEnvironment.DebugMode` to `true` and recompile GTA.
-Now you will get a chance to semi-automatically attach your debugger each time new GTA discovery or execution process is spawned (using the power of [just-in-time debugging](https://msdn.microsoft.com/en-us/library/5hs4b7a6.aspx)).
+A convenient way to get your debugger attached is to set *Options/Advanced/Development mode* to true.
+Now you will get the chance to semi-automatically attach your debugger each time new GTA discovery or execution process is spawned (using the power of [just-in-time debugging](https://msdn.microsoft.com/en-us/library/5hs4b7a6.aspx)).

 #### Contributions